sayanxak/quantum.github.io/_pages/teaching.md

 title: "Teaching"
 ---

+Let $A$ be a nice $C^*$ algebra.
 Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
 I have taught undergraduate courses on political violence and statistical methodology.
 While at UNC, I taught the graduate statistics lab for